digitalwm/killquest/README.md

 ✔ **Auto-Saving:** Quest progress is saved to files per player.
 ✔ **EconomyAPI Integration:** Players earn credits upon completion.
 ✔ **Multilingual Support:** Uses Minecraft’s translations for entity/item names.
+✔ **Jumping Puzzles**: Procedurally generate jumping puzzles with varying heights and difficulties.
+✔ **Puzzle Persistence**: Puzzles are saved and can be reloaded after server restarts.
+✔ **Player Movement Tracking**: Detect when players start and complete puzzles.
+✔ **Block Restrictions**: Prevent players from modifying puzzle areas.
+✔ **Puzzle Management Commands**: Create, list, and remove puzzles dynamically.
 ---

 ## **🎮 How to Use**